fatmakhadidja/duaa-app/README.md

 # Duaa & Emotions
 ## Description of the application :
-An islamic mobile app built using flutter , it contains ad'iyaa to handle human emotions.
+Duaa & Emotions is an islamic mobile app built using flutter , it contains ad'iyaa to handle human emotions.

 PS :
 - the code for the pages of the mobile application can be found in the lib directory.